iamprasanth/Online-Teacher-Feedback-System/README.md

 # mini-project-v2.1
-An online teacher feedback system to be used by students to review teacher performances.
+An online teacher feedback system developed using django framework for students to review teacher performances.
-Done as part of mini project using django framework.
 Teacher feedback analysis can be viewed using pie graphs.
+Done as part of Bachelor's degrees academic mini project.